Did You Receive an Aetna Emergency Room Denial?

-If Aetna denied your ER coverage, we can help.
+If you received an Aetna emergency room denial, we can help.
 California’s Department of Managed Health Care recently fined Aetna for denying emergency room claims.
 Aetna’s denials were against the state’s standards.
 Aetna has a duty to engage in good faith and fair dealing.
 Aetna clearly has not upheld its duty.

 The Law Offices of Scott Glovsky can file an appeal with the internal processes of Aetna, create a case before the state’s review board, or take your case to court to enforce a policy.
 If Aetna denied your Emergency Room or other health insurance claim, contact our office today to find out how we can help you during this difficult time.
 We want to make sure you get the treatment you need, while also making sure Aetna provides the coverage you were promised.